Lombiq/Orchard-Vue.js/Readme.md

 ### Limitations and Considerations

-- The HtmlLocalizer doesn't support arguments.
+- The StringLocalizer doesn't accept arguments.
+- No other Razor features.
 - Including a script element in your template will break it.
 Although you shouldn't do that anyway.
+- As you might expect from Orchard Core, the style element isn't supported either since you will be using themes.
+If you can think of a use-case that's applicable for OC, please open an issue.

-- No other Razor features.
-However if you need anything more complicated, first reconsider you application design to see if your goals can be achieved in a more Vue.js logic, If you still need something else, use a _cshtml_ templated module as outlined above, or shape overriding if it's only a specific circumstance.
+Regarding the first two points: if you need anything more complicated, first reconsider you application design to see if your goals can be achieved in a more Vue.js logic.
+If you still need something else, either use a _cshtml_ templated module as outlined above or shape overriding as discussed below.

+Regarding the

 ### Shape Overriding